-Further, Section 30604 of the Coastal Act states in part that a coastal development permit shall be granted if the Commission finds that the development will not prejudice the local government's ability to prepare a Local Coastal Program (LCP) in conformity with the applicable resource protection policies of the Coastal Act.
-The City of Goleta is currently working on development of an LCP for their coastal zone area, funded in part by an LCP grant awarded by the Commission in 2013.
-A planning process is now well underway by the City in close coordination with Commission staff to determine, among other things, the ways to protect coastal resources such as streams, wetlands, and other environmentally sensitive habitat areas throughout the City's coastal zone, consistent with the Chapter 3 policies of the Coastal Act.
-The City prepared a General Plan in 2006 and is now developing a draft Coastal Land Use Plan.
-The City is also developing an Implementation Plan.
+Further, because there is no certified Local Coastal Program (LCP) in this area, Section 30604(a) of the Coastal Act states, in part, that a coastal development permit shall be granted if the Commission finds that the development will not prejudice the local government's ability to prepare an LCP in conformity with the applicable resource protection policies of the Coastal Act.
+The City of Goleta is currently working on development of an LCP for its coastal zone area, funded in part by an LCP grant awarded by the Commission in 2013.
+A planning process is now well underway by the City in close coordination with Commission staff to determine, among other things, how the LCP will protect coastal resources such as streams, wetlands, and other environmentally sensitive habitat areas throughout the City's coastal zone, consistent with the Chapter 3 policies of the Coastal Act.
 The proposed project raises substantial policy issues with regard to land use and buffer requirements for the protection of water quality and riparian ESHA.
-The Goleta General Plan recognizes the Old San Jose Creek riparian corridor as ESHA.
-In this case, it is appropriate that these issues be addressed more comprehensively in the context of the pending LCP.
+The City of Goleta's General Plan recognizes the Old San Jose Creek riparian corridor as ESHA.
+It is appropriate in this case that these issues be addressed more comprehensively in the context of the pending LCP.
 Accordingly, approval of the proposed project could prejudice the ability of the City to complete its LCP in accordance with Coastal Act requirements.
+In the absence of a more comprehensive analysis of development potential, resource constraints, and habitat buffers in the area of Old San Jose Creek that provides for and justifies such small buffers, it appears a larger riparian buffer than the 50 ft. buffer proposed as part of this application is necessary in this case for the proposed industrial site use in order to ensure adequate water quality and habitat protection and increase the effectiveness of pollution and sediment control measures.